degatedev/protocols/packages/loopring_v3/circuit/statements.md

 - ORDER_SIZE_USER_E = 1
 - ORDER_SIZE_USER_F = 1

+// log level info
 - LogDebug = "Debug"
 - LogInfo = "Info"
 - LogError = "Error"

+// instead of Float24Encoding
+- Float32Encoding: Accuracy = {7, 25}
-- Float32Encoding: Accuracy = {7, 24} The remaining 1 bit is used for the symbols of positive and negative numbers
+- Float31Encoding: Accuracy = {7, 24}
+// In BatchSpotTrade, we need to report the change of the number of tokens of users.
+We use float30 to represent it, in which 24bits represents the significant number and 1bits represents the positive and negative value
 - Float30Encoding: Accuracy = {5, 25}
 - Float29Encoding: Accuracy = {5, 24}
 - Float24Encoding: Accuracy = {5, 19}